mainsail-crew/mainsail-config/README.md

   - That is helpful to direct the use of the PAUSE macro in your M600 (see the mainsail.cfg for an example)
 - Customization via a single macro that contains all allowed variables
 - Additional custom variables for stuff like extra retract at CANCEL_PRINT.
+- "Pause at next Layer" and "Pause at Layer #"

 ### Why have we decided to use a dedicated repo?
 There are 2 main reasons for that decision